A General Hermitian Nonnegative-Definite Solution to the Matrix Equation AXB = C

 (8)

-If, then and is invariant to the choice of.
+and is invariant to the choice of

 The following lemma can be found in Theorem 1 from Albert in [14] .